compomics/search-all-assess-subset/README.md

 # search-all-assess-subset
 An implementation of the Search All, Asses Subset strategy for FDR estimation in shotgun proteomics.

-An userfriendly GUI version of saas is hosted [here](http://iomics.ugent.be/saas/).
+A user-friendly GUI version of saas is hosted [here](http://iomics.ugent.be/saas/).

 ## Installation